From The Babys in the 70s via 80s solo smash Missing You to his new live album, hes not stopping

 When did you first pick up an instrument, and was it the bass guitar?

-"My cousin Michael was a really brilliant banjo player and played in The Temperance Seven he played me Hank Williams.
+"My cousin Michael was a really brilliant banjo player and played in The Temperance Seven – he played me Hank Williams.
 I always had America in my head as a little boy.
-It was this huge thing that was vivid, colourful and full of imagery, slightly taboo and racy
+It was this huge thing that was vivid, colourful and full of imagery, slightly taboo and racy… and that was music to me.”

 AMERICA SEEMED TO HERALD THE TRUTH